zeltagq/zelta-homepage/index.md

 ### Project Zelta
 *Zelta is a secure and anonymous messaging service.
 It only has a cli client to protect you against various web and mobile vulnerabilities.
 It is cross platform compatible with the only runtime dependency being Node JS.*

-### Architecture (High Level Overview)
-* Zelta has a cli client, a server tier and a database tier.
-* The server tier has 2 types of servers : Application Server (zelta-server) and Authentication Server (zum)
-* The client only communicates with the zelta server.
-All communication with the zum server is carried out by the zelta server.
-* The database tier consists of a Mongodb cluster.

 ### Security & Encryption (High Level Overview)
 * Zelta does not collect any personal information.
 * Zelta does not log your ip address nor does it store cookies and trackers.
 * Your messages are only stored until you see them.
 Once you view them, all records of their existence are completely erased.
 So do remember to screenshot important messages.
 * User passwords and group passphrases are converted to salted hashes before they are stored in the database (Bcrypt JS)
+* The database server hardware encrypts all data at rest.
 * Messages are encrypted using AES (Crypto JS) with rotating master keys produced by the application server.
-The application server maintains a total of 100 rotating master keys.
-These keys change after each use.
 * All sensitive communication is carried out using signed json web tokens.
-* The authentication server maintains a separate set of rotating master keys and signing keys.
-Master keys are used by the requesting zelta server to sign its jwt tokens while signing keys are used by the authentication server to sign authorization tokens.
-These signing keys are only created when login requests are received.

-### Open Source
-* Zelta's claims are backed up by code.
-* You can find the complete code of the client and application server on GitHub.
-* You can download the source code and host your private zelta server.
-You can then configure the client to contact your private server by replacing the application server url in the main.js file.

 ### Requirement
 Node JS (v8 and above)